 One of the biggest barriers that people face in choosing a hotel is knowing what their room will look like.
 By providing a virtual tour, you’ll give your prospects an idea of what they should expect so that they can visualize the value of what you can provide immediately.
-View Brandon’s article that includes 13 hotel marketing ideas.
+View Brandon’s article, which includes 13 hotel marketing ideas.

 Jignesh Gohel, Founder & Marketing Head, OLBUZ

 For hotels, there are very few websites more crucial to marketing than TripAdvisor.
-In fact, 60% of American travelers consult TripAdvisor before booking their hotel.
+In fact, 60 percent of American travelers consult TripAdvisor before booking their hotel.
 If there’s one place to represent yourself in a pristine manner, it’s TripAdvisor.
-View these tips on how to increase your ranking on the popular website.
+View these tips from Hospitality Net on how to increase your ranking on the popular website.

 How can you use social media to market your hotel?
-Patrick provides 10 great ways to boost your online reputation with the aid of social media platforms, such as Facebook.
+Xotels’ Patrick provides 10 great ways to boost your online reputation with the aid of social media platforms such as Facebook.

 Did you know that your hotel loyalty program can market for you?
-Jennifer breaks down why hotel loyalty programs really do work, and they’re not just for the big brands – small, ultra boutique hotels can also get in on the action.
+Hotel Business Review breaks down why hotel loyalty programs really do work, and they’re not just for the big brands – small, ultra-boutique hotels can also get in on the action.

 Are you flexible to the market around you, or are you simply focused on getting heads on beds?
 Sam explains the virtue of swaying with market demand and provides four examples to back up his expert advice.

-Determine what makes your hotel unique and what makes it stands out from your competition.
+Determine what makes your hotel unique and what makes it stand out from your competition.
 Then make sure you are the best in town for the niche you have decided to dominate.
-In this article, Nick covers this plus 10 other tips for marketing your hotel.
+In this article, Udemy covers this plus 10 other tips for marketing your hotel.